 Ross Creek (F4-20)

-This 1,097 acre site is approximately 15 km east of Medicine Hat along the Trans-Canada Highway.
-There is a small subdivision in the northwest corner of NW 09 that is not part of this site.
-This site conserves native prairie and enhances habitat for game species, such as pronghorn, sharp-tailed grouse, and ring-necked pheasant, and for species at risk, such as Sprague’s pipit and northern leopard frog.
+This 1,097 acre site is approximately 15 km E of Medicine Hat along the Trans-Canada Highway.
+There is a small subdivision in the NW corner of NW 09 that is not part of this site.
+This site conserves native prairie and enhances habitat for game species, such as pronghorn antelope, sharp-tailed grouse and ring-necked pheasant, and for species at risk, such as Sprague’s pipit and northern leopard frog.
 Over 600 acres consist of native grass communities, and nearly 300 acres comprises a mix of riparian vegetation along Ross Creek, tame grasses and ephemeral wetlands.

 Day use only.
 No open fires.
 Foot access only.